Burrata Caprese

 Can Burrata Caprese be made ahead of time?

 Burrata is wonderful on just about anything.
-Add to the top of a pizza, serve with grilled or roasted vegetables.
-Burrata is also delicious on pasta.
+Add it to the top of a pizza, serve it with grilled or roasted vegetables, or add it to pasta.

-If you are wanting a really good melting cheese I would reach for mozzarella.
-Burrata cheese is best served cold because it can lose its creamy texture when cooked.
+If you are wanting a really good melting cheese, I would reach for mozzarella.
+Burrata is best served cold because it can lose its creamy texture when cooked.
 However, adding a bit to the top of a pizza is something I love to do.

 Do you love salads?
 Try these recipes!